-Jesse is played by Ethan Hawke, now an older, twice-married writer who, because he moved to France to live with his second wife, only gets to see his pre-teen American son for summer vacations and lives with a constant guilt that he is not being a real father to the growing boy.
-He is also struggling to write his third novel, after the runaway success of the first and the lackluster performance of the second.
-Celine is played by Julie Delpy, an older, now somewhat less idealistic, social worker trying to be a good mother to Jesse’s son and the twin girls they’ve had together, maintain her identity as a career professional and cope with the usual issues of growing older.
-Both of them are also dealing with how each takes the other for granted in their now long-standing relationship as husband and wife.
-So, very common stuff of real-life that practically every couple faces.
+Celine, played by Julie Delpy, is an older, now somewhat less idealistic, social worker trying to be a good mother to Jesse’s son and the twin girls they’ve had together, maintain her identity as a career professional, and cope with the usual issues of growing older.
+Both of them are also dealing with how each takes the other for granted in their now longstanding relationship as husband and wife.
+Yes, the usual stuff of real-life that practically every couple faces.

 The movie is set during a family vacation in Greece.
 Again, as is typical of these movies, there aren’t a lot of other people or even many scenes.
-In fact, I counted maybe 5-6 scenes in total, happening over the span of 1 day.
-The movie is all about the dialogue and the subtext, like the previous ones were.
+I counted maybe five or six scenes happening over the span of a single day.
+The movie is all about the dialogue and the subtext — like the previous ones.
 However, where the previous two movies showed a pair of lovers falling in love, this one is more about a husband and wife trying to stay in love.

-In the one and only ensemble scene, a beautiful afternoon lunch with their vacation host and his family / friends, there’s one of those sudden, frank conversations about the nature of love.
-The kind that we’ve all had when, feeling relaxed in the company of certain people, we let our guards down and find that the vulnerabilities we unknowingly expose makes the conversation takes surprising, unexpected turns.
-There are four couples around the table, at various stages of their own lives and relationships, so the different perspectives they offer and the way they react to each other makes this, for me, the best scene in the movie.
-Watching Jesse and Celine, trying to individually and internally reconcile all the different impressions / thoughts from around the table, reminded me why I have enjoyed these two actors and their characters immensely.
-There is never too much explaining or holding the viewers’ hand.
-It is expected that you know these two people and their history and are interested or care enough to read beyond the words and into the gestures, expressions and body language.
+In the only ensemble scene — a beautiful afternoon lunch with their vacation host and his family and friends — there’s one of those sudden, frank conversations about the nature of love.
+The kind of conversation that we’ve all had when, feeling relaxed in the company of certain people, we let our guards down and find that the vulnerabilities we unknowingly expose make the conversation take surprising unexpected turns.
+There are four couples around the table.
+They’re at various stages of their own lives and relationships, so the different perspectives they offer and the ways they react to each other makes this, for me, the best scene in the movie.
+Watching Jesse and Celine, trying to individually and internally reconcile all the different impressions and thoughts from around the table reminded me why I have enjoyed these two actors and their characters immensely.
+There is never too much explaining or holding the viewer’s hand.
+It is expected that you know these two people and their history and are interested or care enough to read beyond the words and into the gestures, expressions, and body language.

 There are, of course, many movies about the anatomy of a relationship.
-What makes this more special, I think, is that the movies are all set about nine years apart each, so we really do get to see Jesse and Celine growing older as both Hawke and Delpy do the same.
-Additionally, those of us who have been following these movies from the start have also been growing up along with Jesse and Celine, so our understanding and relationship experiences have both also evolved somewhat similarly.
+What makes this more special is that the movies are all set about nine years apart each.
+So we get to see Jesse and Celine growing older as both Hawke and Delpy do the same.
+Additionally, those of us who have been following these movies from the start have also been growing up along with Jesse and Celine.
+So our understanding and relationship experiences have also evolved somewhat similarly.

-In the end, the movie was thoroughly satisfying to me as a long-time fan.
-And, as all such fans, I hope that there will be a fourth installment.
-I also highly recommend watching or re-watching the first two movies before seeing this one so you get the full story of the relationship as it evolves over the eighteen years or so.
+In the end, the movie should be thoroughly satisfying to long-time fans.
+And, certainly, such fans will be hoping for a fourth installment.
+It is also worth watching or re-watching the first two movies before seeing this one to get the full story of the relationship as it evolves over the eighteen years or so.